provider image

 Absolutely.
 Several medications can make your urine turn orange, including:

-If you notice a urine color change after starting a medication, discuss it with your healthcare provider.
+If you notice a urine color change after starting a medication, contact a healthcare professional.

 Do you have a serious health condition causing your orange pee?

 Some underlying health conditions can also change the color of your urine.
-This includes:
+These include:

-• Bile duct or liver disease: If there is a problem in your liver or bile ducts and bilirubin increases in the bloodstream, it can cause orange urine.
+• Bile duct or liver disease: If there’s a problem in your liver or bile ducts and bilirubin increases in the bloodstream, it can cause orange urine.

 • Kidney disease: Certain health conditions related to your kidneys can cause dark urine, which may look orange or brown.

-• Urinary tract infection: Infections can also cause dark-colored urine, often in addition to other symptoms like pain with urination.
+• UTI: Infections can also cause dark-colored urine, often in addition to other symptoms like pain with urination.

-Can an STD change the color of your urine?
+Can an STI change the color of your urine?

-Sexually transmitted infections (STIs or STDs) won’t typically change the color of your urine.
+Sexually transmitted infections (STIs) won’t typically change the color of your urine.
 But they could cause other symptoms, such as burning with urination or vaginal discharge.
-If you have concerns about an STD, ask your healthcare provider about testing.
+If you have questions about STIs, ask your healthcare professional about testing.

 What are some healthy things you can do if your urine is pungent and discolored?

-If you notice that your urine looks dark or has a strong odor, the first step is to talk to your healthcare provider.
+If you notice that your urine looks dark or has a strong odor, the first step is to talk with a healthcare professional.
 Changes in your urine can be a sign of a more serious health condition.
 Before your visit, try to drink more water.

 The bottom line

-Normal urine is light yellow, but it can be darker.
+Normal urine is light yellow in color, but sometimes it can be darker.
 Orange urine can have many causes, like dehydration and medications.
-Sometimes, orange urine can indicate that there’s a more serious issue, such as with your liver or kidneys.
-So it’s important to be evaluated by your healthcare provider.
+Sometimes, orange urine can point toward a more serious issue, such as a problem with the liver or kidneys.
+So it’s important to visit a healthcare professional for an evaluation.

 References